Hey there! I’m Nina Larsen Reed, a

-I’ve been hiking and exploring my way around the mile high state for eight years now, but my greatest adventure has been sharing my love for this playground we call home with other outdoor lovers.
-From helping out-of-state couples plan the perfect hiking elopement to capturing local couples exchanging their vows at the top of our favorite ski resorts, I could not possibly love my job more.
+I’ve been hiking and exploring my way around the mile high state for over eight years now, but my greatest adventure has been sharing my love for this playground we call home with other outdoor lovers.
+From helping out-of-state couples plan the perfect hiking elopement to capturing local couples exchanging their vows at the top of our favorite ski resorts, I could not possibly love my job as a Colorado mountain wedding photographer more.

 these are a few of

 My Favorite Things

 I blame this one on growing up on an island off the coast of Norway, then finding myself landlocked in Colorado with more freezing lakes than beaches.

 02. Sunrise is my favorite time of day

 My new year’s resolution for 2018 was to catch more sunrises!
 I’ve been lucky to capture many of them along with my couples, as well as hiking in the dark in everything from warm summer nights to snowy winter mornings, just to catch those magical first rays from a mountain.

 I read the first HP book at eleven, still think Hermione Granger is the coolest person ever, have dressed up in my Ravenclaw uniform for more than one movie premiere, and named our cats Luna and Lily.